-By Firman Ghouze Director, Commercial Global Strategy at GE Healthcare and Uriel Kusiatin, CFO of Provista Diagnostics Inc.
+By Firman Ghouze, GE Healthcare, and Uriel Kusiatin, Provista Diagnostics Inc.

 There are few industries that illustrate the notion of “high risk, high return” better than biopharma.
 In terms of the huge uncertainty in predicting who will succeed and who won’t, it’s probably comparable to the music industry – it’s a very risky business.